Top 6 Diving Destinations for Macro Photography - Bluewater Dive Travel

 We'll divide the diving in Dumaguete into three locations:

-Apo Island, a 30-minute boat ride away, offers some of the best coral reef diving in the Philippines.
+Secondly, Apo Island, a 30-minute boat ride away, offers some of the best coral reef diving in the Philippines.
 There are giant schools of jacks, hundreds of photogenic turtles, sea snakes, walls, and reef fish.

 Dumaguete resorts are in a class of their own when it comes to luxury.
 They cater not just to divers, but also to snorkelers and non-divers who are sure to have a trip of a lifetime enjoying the excellent food, pools, spas and ocean waters.
-If you ever wanted to take a non-diving spouse, friend or family member on a trip, this is the place to do it.
+If you ever wanted to take a non-diving spouse, friend, or family member on a trip, this is the place to do it.

-No other place in the world can offer what Dumaguete offers in terms of excellent macro, incredible wide-angle reefs at Apo Island, and an almost-guaranteed whale shark experience.
+No other place in the world can offer what Dumaguete offers in terms of excellent macro, incredible wide-angle reefs at Apo Island, and an almost guaranteed whale shark experience.
 From big to small, from drab to colorful, you have all of your photography bases covered here.

 The snorkeling off the coast is also world-class, with colorful reefs often just meters from the shore in shallow water.
 At Atmosphere Resort, you can see countless reef fish by simple snorkeling in the surrounding waters.